osoco/java-logging/README.md

 ## LoggingFactory

 The `LoggingFactory` resolves which logging keys are bound to the runtime context, based on the current stack trace.
-Once that keys (//preferred// and //fallback//) are known, it creates a composite instance after asking the relevant builders to create the `LoggingAdapter`s.
+Once that keys (*preferred* and *fallback*) are known, it creates a composite instance after asking the relevant builders to create the `LoggingAdapter`s.
 That composite logging then delegates the actual logging calls to the adapters: the log message is broadcasted to all preferred mechanisms.
 In case any of them fails, the same message is broadcasted to all fallback mechanisms.

 # Build from source